Royal Maundy: Post-Restoration

 On the day alluded to a certain number of poor men and women, of each the exact number of our sovereign's age, attends divine worship in the Royal Chapel, Whitehall in the morning and afternoon.
 Bread, meat and fish is distributed to them in large wooden bowls, and a procession formed of the royal almoner or sub-almoner, with other officers, who are decorated with white scarfs and sashes, and each carrying a bouquet of flowers; one of the officers supports a large gold dish or salver, on which are placed small red and white leather bags, the red containing a sovereign, the white the pieces ... termed Maundy Money.
 One of each of these bags is given to the persons selected to receive the royal bounty; they have likewise given to them cloth, linen, shoes &c., as well as a small maple cup, out of which previous to the termination of the ceremony they drink the Queen's health ...
 These small pieces are, by an order of Government declared current coins of the realm, therefore no one dare refuse to take them if offered in payment, still they are not in reality intended for that purpose.

 The drinking of the monarch's health, which is believed to have originated with the custom of the loving cup, was abolished in the 19th century, though the exact date is uncertain.
 In the early 20th century, members of the royal family sometimes attended the Royal Maundy service—Queen Alexandra twice was present.
 Most Royal Maundy ceremonies in the first part of the century were attended by Princess Helena or by her daughter Princess Marie Louise.
 In 1931, Marie Louise was present at Royal Maundy and suggested, after the service, that her cousin King George V make the distributions the following year.
 King George did so in 1932, the only time he was at the service during his reign.
 In 1936, the year of King George's death, the new king Edward VIII made the distribution.
 George VI, who succeeded in 1936, did not attend until 1940, and then not again until 1944, his place being taken in most years by the Lord High Almoner, Cosmo Gordon Lang, Archbishop of Canterbury.
-Queen Elizabeth II was absent from the service only five times during her long reign.
-She was absent twice following childbirth, and twice because she was visiting other parts of the Commonwealth, but did not attend the 2022 service at St George's Chapel in Windsor; Prince Charles and Camilla, Duchess of Cornwall standing in her place.
-She first attended Royal Maundy as Princess Elizabeth of York in 1935.